 Produced from 1926-March 1942 exclusively for Sears at a price of 39 cents.
 Designed as an expensive label to complement the Silvertone, Supertone, and Challenge labels.
 Pressed by Regal Record Company from 1926-June 1929 and then pressed American Record Company (ARC) from 1929 onward.
 When ARC took over the pressing, they dropped all mention of Sears on the record.
 The trumpeters were removed in 1934 and replaced by a simplified shield design.
 When ARC was bought by CBS in 1938, CBS kept the Conqueror label and packaged the label in sets.
 In the label’s final days (1938-1942) the Conqueror’s shield appeared as black rather than red.
-Many of Conqueror’s artists used pseudonyms and because Sears was at various times contracting three different record companies to produce music and those record companies often drew from the same catalogs or master-records there is considerable duplication of music.
-However, some records may be alternate takes and records produced after the 1938 acquisitive tended to be artists from the CBS catalogs.
+Many of Conqueror’s artists used pseudonyms and because Sears was at various times contracting three different record companies to produce music and those record companies often drew from the same catalogs or master records there is considerable duplication of music.
+However, some records may be alternate takes, and records produced after the 1938 acquisition tended to be artists from the CBS catalogs.

 Music Genres: Country, Jazz, Blues, Swing, Pop.

 Pre-WW2 Label: Red background with decorative rim and trumpeters.

 From 1934-1938 the record label has a basic red shield without the trumpeters.

 1941-1945 Label: After being bought by CBS, the label switched to being all black.